 The New York Architecture Book Fair seeks to address these questions around the future of books.

-The first edition of the New York Architecture Book Fair, opening in June 18-23 of 2018, will take the form of a Bookstore Network of pop-up architecture book collections in partnership with local bookstores and cultural organizations throughout the city and an installation Architecture Books at Storefront for Art and Architecture.
+The first edition of the New York Architecture Book Fair, opening on June 19-23 of 2018, will take the form of a Bookstore Network, pop-up architecture book collections in partnership with local bookstores and cultural organizations throughout the city, and an installation called Architecture Books at Storefront for Art and Architecture.

 With an archeological and projective twist, the project seeks to celebrate and evaluate both existing and missing volumes of a history still in the writing.